Neko12138/D3-World-of-Bits/PLAN.md

 - [x] Ensure token spawning is deterministic (Luck function or seeded hash)
 - [x] Ensure cell contents are consistent across page reloads
 - [x] Keep player inventory persistent during a session

+### D3.b Globe-spanning Gameplay

+Key technical challenge: Implement a global, coordinate-based grid system in Leaflet that dynamically spawns and despawns cells as the player moves or pans the map.
+Key gameplay challenge: Allow players to explore a memoryless, earth-scale environment, collecting and crafting tokens across dynamically generated cells.

+#### D3.b Steps

+##### 1. Map & Movement Controls

+- [ ] Add directional buttons (North, South, East, West) to simulate local player movement
+- [ ] Implement map panning and zooming while keeping the view centered on the player or manual scroll position
+- [ ] Use Leaflet’s moveend event to detect when map movement has finished

+##### 2. Global Coordinate & Cell System

+- [ ] Define a grid cell data structure to represent global cells
+- [ ] Implement functions to convert latitude–longitude pairs to cell identifiers, and vice versa
+- [ ] Anchor the coordinate system at Null Island (0° latitude, 0° longitude)

+##### 3. Dynamic Cell Rendering

+- [ ] Generate and display all visible cells within the current map bounds
+- [ ] Spawn new cells when they enter the visible area and remove cells when they leave it
+- [ ] Ensure the visible area always remains fully covered by grid cells

+##### 4. Interaction & Memoryless Behavior

+- [ ] Restrict player interaction to nearby cells
+- [ ] Make cells “memoryless” — reset their contents once they leave the visible area
+- [ ] Allow players to repeatedly collect tokens by moving in and out of visible cell ranges

+##### 5. Crafting & Victory Condition

+- [ ] Extend the existing token collection and crafting mechanics across the global map
+- [ ] Define a higher-value crafting goal
+- [ ] Display a clear victory message once the target token value is reached